 - follow my instagram account @mtenente

-- attend a collective exhibition I participate in
+- attend a collective exhibition or event I participate in

 - subscribe to my “Art Journey” newsletter, a long read which I send out twice a year only